MisterSyr/Body_Mass_Index_Application/README.md

 1. Download or clone the repository to your local machine.
 2. Open the index.html file in your web browser.
 3. You can now interact with the application and calculate your BMI.

-## Author

-This application was designed by Max.
-For any queries or further information, please contact the author.